On June 10, 2013, "Black Sabbath" stunned the metal world with "13", their first studio album with Ozzy Osbourne in 35 years !!!

 The opening of "God Is Dead?"
 Reminds us right away why we love this band so much.
 Tony Iommi's heavy, slow and broken fingering strum immediately shakes your whole body.
 Each string in turn touches a different vertebra in your spine, from the neck down, and then comes the entrance that shakes you, beats you, just like Geezer Butler beats his wild bass, and you are addicted!, addicted to the rough sound, addicted to the slow rhythm, addicted to the atmosphere The darkness and you just want more and more of it.

-Very symbolically the album that begins with "End Of The Beginning" and the announcement that we are actually "at the beginning of the end", ends with the sounds of rain falling to the ground and the bells ringing, just as the band's debut album "Black Sabbath" started 43 years earlier, on Friday the 13th of February 1970.
+Very symbolically the album that begins with "End Of The Beginning" and the announcement that we are actually only at "the end of the beginning", ends with the sounds of rain falling to the ground and the bells ringing, just as the band's debut album "Black Sabbath" started 43 years earlier, on Friday the 13th of February 1970.